vishnu5104/decentralized-land-records/README.md

 ## About this project

-I got a better understanding on how the NFT works, How the NFT are unique and How the blockchain system itself is working.
+I got a better understanding on how the blockchain works, How the blockchain system itself is working.
 After learning these practical skills from this project i build some features to it.
 Also i learned how the smart-contract are works when it is deployed to internet.I learned many Front-end best practice from this project also

 ## Objective of this project